thunderbird/webext-support/modules/messageLists/README.md

 ## About

-Convenient wrapper functions for handling `MessageLists` and the pagination mechanism, simplifying the process of looping over messages:
+Convenient wrapper function for handling `MessageLists` and the pagination mechanism, simplifying the process of looping over messages:

 ```javascript
 import { getMessageIterator } from "messageLists.mjs"